ANTIGONE: Features

 ANTIGONE employs classic factorable programming techniques to generate relaxations, e.g., McCormick Relaxations, as well as contemporary algorithms, such as the Reformulation-Linearisation Technique (RLT), Edge Convex/Concave relaxations, and Alpha BB cuts.
 ANTIGONE also possesses a dynamic cut generator, which generates and handles locally and globally valid cuts.

 Limitations

 Like all deterministic global optimization software, ANTIGONE requires the user to provide the explicit mathematical expressions for all the functions used in the problem, as well as initial bounds for all variables.
 If initial bounds are not supplied, ANTIGONE will attempt to infer bounds, but global optimality is not guaranteed.
-ANTIGONE can only solve differentiable functions, and can not solve trigonometric problems.
+ANTIGONE can solve problems involving differentiable functions only, and cannot solve problems with trigonometric functions.

 Interfaces

 ANTIGONE is part of the GAMS modelling platform.

 Licensing

 Using GAMS/ANTIGONE requires an ANTIGONE license, a CPLEX license, and a CONOPT or SNOPT license.